-This CD-PD Module invention is not dependent on a specific type of hardware or on a specific software operating system, manufacturer, product or service.
+This CD-PD Module invention is not dependent on a specific type of hardware or on a specific software operating 35 system, manufacturer, product or service.
 Some environment options include:

-This invention may be included as a product feature within or attached to a variety of types of products and services (such as by a CB-PD Module that is built into a product and connected by a transmission means with the product's Vendor; by a desktop computer that links a user with a software vendor or a consulting service; by an interactive television and a connection to a transmission means such as a cable TV line or a telephone line; or by other means that link a Customer's product with a Vendor and turns that product into a Customer Directed Product).
-It may also be built into products by means of software operating system-level components or utilities, so that all products across the platform of that operating system (such as a 5 computer operating system or an embedded operating system within a physical product) are enabled with this technology and its capabilities.
-It may also be built into products by means of custom integrated circuits that can be installed as an embedded component or sub-system within a product, 10 so that all products with this set of (one or more) integrated circuits are enabled with this technology and its capabilities.
+This invention may be included as a product feature within or attached to a variety of types of products and services (such as by a CB-PD Module that is built into a product and con- 40 nected by a transmission means with the product's Vendor; by a desktop computer that links a user with a software vendor or a consulting service; by an interactive television and a connection to a transmission means such as a cable TV line or a telephone line; or by other means that link a Customer's 45 product with a Vendor and turns that product into a Customer Directed Product).
+It may also be built into products by means of software operating system-level components or utilities, so that all products across the platform of that operating system (such as a computer operating system or an embedded oper- 50 ating system within a physical product) are enabled with this technology and its capabilities.
+It may also be built into products by means of custom integrated circuits that can be installed as an embedded component or sub-system within a product, so that all products with this set of (one or more) 55 integrated circuits are enabled with this technology and its fore, at any one time it is conceivable that a Customer Directed Product (CDP) may be configured differently depending on the needs of the Vendor; the type of product or service; and the available hardware, software and means of transmission.
+Nevertheless, the CB-PD Module is fundamentally a computing and networking module that is incorporated into, embedded in or attached to a product or service to provide the means for Customers to use the module or the basic interface of the product to provide quantitative and qualitative data, new ideas, suggestions, etc., during the product's use to guide the Customer Directed Product's (CDP) Vendor in designing and evolving the product to better fit the Customer's needs and desires.
+Although it is possible for the configuration of the hardware, software, communication services, and other components to differ among the Customer Directed Products from different vendors, the purpose and general interactivity of the CB-PD Module remain similar from the point of view of both the Customer (who is looking to improve the product or service), the Vendor (who is looking to improve the relationship with that Customer and the associated sales and customer satisfaction produced by that relationship), and the combined system of Customer and Vendor (who are looking to benefit jointly as a more efficient and effective team in providing and consuming goods and services, at least in part by means of the inquiry, design, interactive or communications capabilities of the CB-PD Mod-

-The Customer can communicate with the CB-PD Module by utilizing any one of many media such as a LCD panel, video display screen, speaker/microphone, keypad or by other output/input means.
+The Customer can communicate with the CB-PD Module by utilizing any one of many media such as a LCD panel, video display screen, speaker/microphone, keypad or by 60 other output/input means.
 The CB-PD Module can interface with the Customer by means of various formats and media such as a videotext format, a print format, a touch-sensitive format, a visual format, an audio format, etc.